 \section{Introduction}

 The main objective of this paper is to establish extrapolation of solvability for the $L^p$ Neumann problem for the parabolic PDE

-where the domain $\Omega$ is of the form $\mathcal O\times\R$, where $\mathcal O$ is a bounded Lipschitz domain (in spatial variables), i.e., a bounded (in space) Lipschitz cylinder that is infinite in time variable.
+where the domain $\Omega$ is of the form $\mathcal O\times\R$, where $\mathcal O$ is a bounded Lipschitz domain (in spatial variables), i.e., a bounded (in space) Lipschitz cylinder that is infinite in the time variable.

 The coefficients of the elliptic matrix $A$ are assumed to be real, bounded, measurable and are allowed to be time varying.
 No other assumption of the coefficients is made.
-More precisely, we assume that $A= [a_{ij}(X, t)]$ is a $n\times n$ bounded matrix satisfying the uniform ellipticity condition for a.e. $X \in \mathcal O$, $t\in \R$, there exist positive constants $\lambda$ and $\Lambda$ such that
+More precisely, we assume that $A= [a_{ij}(X, t)]$ is an $n\times n$ bounded matrix satisfying the following uniform ellipticity condition: there exist positive constants $\lambda$ and $\Lambda$ such that

 for almost every $(X,t) \in \Omega$ and all $\xi \in \R^n$.